A Guide to Psychology and its Practice

 If your sexual identity is all wrapped up in masochistic fantasies, does that mean that even working through issues of abuse, that that will always be there?
 I just wondered if, in your experience, that is the case.
 I have voiced these feelings to my therapist, but she declined to answer.
 I am deeply ashamed of these tendencies and couldn’t bear it if it was always there.

-Granted, I’m not being “politically correct” here, but the unconscious cares nothing for the political.
+Granted, I’m not being “politically correct” here, but the unconscious cares only for truth, not political correctness.
 If we don’t admit to the pain and trauma of our lives, then it will fester as a subversive unconscious influence on us, and it will leak out in fantasies, no matter how much we might be pressured by others to claim that such fantasies are “normal.”

 Back to the list of questions